tczajka/sorting-searching/_drafts/gomoku.md

 When searching for a winning threat sequence for white, we simply assume that black is allowed to play **all** the defenses to a single threat at once!

+This is a conservative approach, but often good enough, and saves a lot of computation.

 So above we simply say: first we play the first threat, which adds a white stone at 1 and three black stones at 2, 2, 2.
 Then we play the second threat, which adds a white stone at 3 and three black stones at 4, 4, 4.
 Then we play the final game-winning threat at 5.